-Co-president of HomeVestors of America
+President and CEO of HomeVestors of America

 I’ve been investing in real estate for years and have seen plenty of investors come and go.
 Not everyone is able to make a career of it like I have, but many well-intentioned people certainly try.
 These days, thanks to some of the more popular real estate shows on television, even more people seem to be giving it a shot.
 I think that’s both good and bad.
 Flipping houses is a good business to get into, but it’s not nearly as easy as some of those shows make it out to be.
 In fact, I sometimes wonder how many novice investors end up getting themselves into deep financial trouble when they think that buying, renovating, and selling houses will make them big and fast profits like what they see on TV.

-So, I decided to ask David Hicks, Co-president of HomeVestors of America, what he thought about the growing popularity of some of these real estate investing reality TV shows and if he had any insight for people who are inspired to start house flipping after seeing them.
+So, I decided to ask David Hicks, President and CEO of HomeVestors of America, what he thought about the growing popularity of some of these real estate investing reality TV shows and if he had any insight for people who are inspired to start house flipping after seeing them.
 David is one of the main reasons I’m as successful at investing in real estate as I am.
 He’s passionate about the work he and the independently owned and operated HomeVestors® franchisees, like me, do, so he is always a great resource for any and all things real estate-related.
 When we sat down, he was eager to chat.

 The Perception of Flipping Houses as a Good Business